Târgu Mureș: Public transport

-The city transport operators are Transport Local, Siletina-Impex and TudorTrans.
+Only buses are used for public transport.
+The city's transport operator is SC Transport Local SA.
+Since 2020, there have been various modifications related to transport in Târgu Mureș, including the addition of new bus lines (three of which are exclusively used for students), the modernization of the bus fleet, and the implementation of digital ticket payment.
+On Saturdays, Sundays, and public holidays, trips are free.
+Additionally, students can use public transport for free with a special bus pass.

 Sports

 Târgu Mureș is represented in many sports, including: football, handball, basketball, futsal and volleyball.

 Two football teams are based in the city: CSM Târgu Mureș and ACS MSE Târgu Mureș.
 Historically, the city's most successful clubs are ASA Târgu Mureș and ASA 2013 Târgu Mureș.
 The former was dissolved in 2007, its biggest achievement being its participation in three editions of the UEFA Cup during the '70s.
 The latter, founded in 2008, had a relatively short existence, being dissolved in 2017, but managed to win the 2015 Romanian Super Cup.

 BC Mureș is the city's basketball team.
 It plays in the First Romanian League.
 In the 2012–13 season, the club reached its highest achievement yet.
 It was the first time in club history when BC Mureș won the regular season.
-Eventually they finished second after losing in the final 4–2 to CSU Asesoft Ploiești.CSU Medicina represents Târgu Mureș in the women's volleyball league.
+Eventually they finished second after losing in the final 4–2 to CSU Asesoft Ploiești.

+CSU Medicina represents Târgu Mureș in the women's volleyball league.
 The team has been a constant presence in the top flight of Romanian volleyball in the last 15 years.

 Târgu Mureș is also known for its bowling team, Electromureș.

 The city has the 3 times national champion futsal team City'us Târgu Mureș, team who also competed in the UEFA Futsal Champions League.

 Romania's largest racetrack, Transilvania Motor Ring, is located near the city.

 Military

-The 6th Special Operations Brigade "Mihai Viteazul" (Romania) is headquartered in Târgu-Mureș.
+The Romanian Special Operations Forces Command is headquartered in Târgu-Mureș.